ybracke/textmod/README.md

 # `textmod`

-Functions for modifying lists of text
+Functions for modifying text (inside lists)

 To be used for pre- or post-precessing in my tool comparison.